openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/precision-control.rst

 Additionally, selective FP32 execution of ops on CPU plugin together with the NNCF ``bf16`` calibration could potentially mitigate the accuracy loss.

+However, the solutions mentioned above would, unfortunately, also result in significant performance drop during a large batch size inference task on machines with Intel AMX-BF16 SPR.
+In such cases, the fused multiply-add operation (FMA) is used instead of AMX.
+Also, in a compute-bound case, such as the LLM batch inference/serving, these work-arounds would drastically reduce the throughput by more than 60%.

 Additional Resources
 ####################